The Primary Resource

 Our Agency’s belief is that family-based care is vital to children and our resource families are the key link in meeting the needs of these children.

-Even when coming into Agency care is required, children feel their world is turned upside down.
+Children need to be placed with resource families that can open their hearts and homes to meet the child’s needs and right to be cared for safely.
+When coming into Agency care is required, children feel their world is turned upside down.
 They can feel scared, confused, hurt, powerless, and lost.
-Some resource children have experienced neglect, abandonment, and/or exposure to domestic violence.
-For some of these children, physical, sexual, or mental abuse has been real.
+Some children have experienced neglect, abuse, abandonment, and/or exposure to domestic violence.
 Their previous experiences and feelings can lead to behavioural and emotional difficulties.

 Where Resource Families Fit